 Stacks

-Applications on Scalingo are executed inside a Docker container.
-This base Docker image is maintained by Scalingo and based on a Docker image of a well-known Linux distribution.
+Applications on Scalingo run inside Linux containers.
+These containers are built on a base image maintained by Scalingo, which itself is derived from the official Docker image of a well-known Linux distribution.

-Scalingo currently supports two stacks based on Ubuntu.
+Scalingo currently supports two stacks based on Ubuntu LTS.
 The corresponding base Docker images are open source and can be found on the Docker hub:

 Name | Base Distribution | Supported Until | Docker Hub |